Annular cutter: Time saving

-As an annular cutter cuts only on the periphery of the hole to be made., which cuts and removes the complete material of the hole.
-Annular cutters are considered to be 3 to 4 times faster than conventional drill bits.
+As an annular cutter cuts only on the periphery of the hole to be made, which cuts and removes the complete material of the hole, annular cutters are considered to be 3 to 4 times faster than conventional drill bits.
 Also, while using a twist drill bit or metal hole saw, one has to do pre-drilling and step-drilling operations for bigger diameter holes, whereas an annular cutter requires no pre-drilling and step-drilling.
 It is a one-shot drilling operation.

-The annular cutters have fewer teeth and less wear, therefore with an annular cutter holes can be made at higher or faster cutting speed and a faster feed rate of the drilling machine.
+The annular cutters have fewer teeth and less wear, therefore with an annular cutter holes can be made at a higher or faster cutting speed and a faster feed rate of the drilling machine.

 Energy Saving

-Because annular cutters do not have to drill/cut through the complete work piece, they require less thrust and thus less energy to drill through material.
+Because annular cutters do not have to drill/cut through the complete workpiece, they require less thrust and thus less energy to drill through material.

 Cooling System

 The cooling of annular cutters is internal.
 The internal lubrication is provided through a hole with the help of a pilot pin.
-Internal lubrication makes the annular cutter faster and more efficient for deep hole drilling.
+Internal lubrication makes the annular cutter faster and more efficient for deep-hole drilling.

 Usage

-As the annular cutters require very low RPM (from min 50 RPM), these cutters are often used with light duty drilling machines or portable magnetic base drilling machines.
+As the annular cutters require very low RPM (from min 50 RPM), these cutters are often used with light-duty drilling machines or portable magnetic base drilling machines.